tomattman/Tutorials/tutorials/cp-hana-aa-movielens/cp-hana-aa-movielens-40.md

 ---
-40title: Configure your SAPUI5 application
+title: 40Configure your SAPUI5 application
 description: Configure your SAPUI5 application and your connect it to your SAP HANA XS OData service to consume your `Movielens` recommendations
 auto_validation: true
 primary_tag: topic>machine-learning